Skip to Main Content

 • what citation style is required - some journals may provide a downloadable style file for you to use.

 You can also check Ulrichsweb Global Serials Directory to see if your journal title is refereed.
 Searches of Ulrich's normally pull up a list of journals.
-Refereed journals have to the left of the journal name.
-Use the link below to view a tutorial created by University of British Columbia on how to find out if a journal is refereed using Ulrichsweb Global Serial Directory.
+Refereed journals have this symbol to the left of the journal name: refereed symbol, which is a small stylized building

 Journal Indexing